GabeSamurai/ParadiseOS/README.md

 ## "transform"

 The reasons for the change in the transform primitive were two fold.
+First, the paradise logic design state that each vessel is a entity that exist independely from one another and also from the "force".
+This is evident by the fact that the force can "become" a vessel and cease to be it without the anihilation of the vessel.

-First, from what i could understand, each vessel is a entity on it's own, with the name not being a label but the very representation of the vessel identity.
+First, each vessel is a real in this fictional reality of the library and the primitives are the common behaviour from what i could understand, each vessel is a entity on it's own, with the name not being a label but the very representation of the vessel identity.
 Such is that a vessel exist by it's own right, with it's own programs and vessels inside it.
 The ability to rename a vessel breaks the logic behind this library "reality", in which the name is the simulation of a vessel individuality, as such, the name of the vessel is the vessel itself.
 This is what i understood, and the very essence of the primitive "become" confirmed my analisys.
 In short, the idea of this primitive is that of a "force" becoming a vessel, but the vessel exist on it's own right.
-The "transform" do have a becoming behavior, with the difference in that

 This is what differs it from a directory/file behavior